AdrienLarere/Moneyvate/README.md

-Moneyvate is the app to help with your motivation through POSITIVE reinforcement!
+Moneyvate is the app that helps me with motivation through POSITIVE reinforcement!

-You may know the app Forfeit.
-You create goals, and if you don't accomplish them, you are charged money.
+I used to use an app called Forfeit, where I created goals, and if I didn't accomplish them, I was charged money.

-I loved using Forfeit, until I reached a sort of saturation point: I did achieve my goals, but out of fear!
-And I just... stopped using the app.
-At first, taking longer and longer breaks off, and then, ended up deleting all my goals there.
+I loved using Forfeit until I reached a saturation point.
+I did achieve my goals, but out of fear!
+Eventually, I just stopped using the app.
+At first, I took longer and longer breaks, and then I ended up deleting all my goals there.

-So I thought: maybe if I felt *better* about my goals, I would not stop?
+So I thought: maybe if I felt better about my goals, I wouldn't stop?

-And the idea for Moneyvate was born:
-Even if it's *my* money that's paying me to do a goal, it might motivate me in a more pleasant way?
+And that's how the idea for Moneyvate was born: Even if it's your own money that's paying you to achieve a goal, it might motivate you in a more pleasant way.

-At the end of the day, it's still negative reinforcement: I pay a sum of money first, corresponding to
+At the end of the day, it's at least half a negative reinforcement lol!
+You pay a sum of money upfront, corresponding to
-[days to accomplish goal] X [daily payment for success]!
+`[days to accomplish goal] X [daily payment for success]`
-It's *my* money that's coming back to me... so even though it's already gone and coming back upon success, if I fail I DO lose my own money.
+It IS *your* money that's coming back to you.
+Sure, you pay it at the beginning and then it just comes back if you succeed... but  if you fail, it's not coming back, and that's a loss...

-But maybe it'll be enough to trick you into feeling better anyway!
-If I accomplish my goal, I'm GETTING money!
-Money is ENTERING my bank account!
+But maybe the "getting paid for goals" part will be enough to trick you into feeling better!
+If you accomplish your goal, you're GETTING money!
+Money is ENTERING your bank account!
 Hell yeah!

-That's the theory.
+That's the theory, anyway.

-Downside: we are more sensitive to loss than rewards.
-So if the fear of losing $10 might move me, the perspective of gaining $10 might not.
-So you'll need to up the amounts.

-I'm my first user; let's see if it works!